‘Bold And The Beautiful’ Spoilers: Why Zende Is A Forrester And Xander Is An Avant

 How Is Zende A Forrester?

-Kristen proposed to Antonio Dominguez even though she knew that he was HIV positive.
+Kristen proposed to Antonio Dominguez even though she knew he was HIV positive.
 The two had their honeymoon in Africa where they met a little boy.
-Kristen and Antonio adopted Zende and he has been a part of the family ever since then.
+Kristen and Antonio adopted Zende and he has been a part of the family ever since.

 A Designer Future On The Bold and the Beautiful